kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

   #  key: value
 ```

-The following file is the one that has to be created to define the CephBlockPool:
+The following file has to be created to define the CephBlockPool:

 ```sh
 [root@kv-master-00 ~]# vim cephblockpool.yml
 ```

 ```yaml
 apiVersion: ceph.rook.io/v1
 kind: CephBlockPool